mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 In the default Jisti Meet configuration, `gravatar.com` is enabled as an avatar service.

-You can disable it the Gravatar service by adding the following configuration to your `vars.yml` file:
+As this will result in third party request leaking data to the Gravatar Service (`gravatar.com`, unless configured otherwise), you can disable it by adding the following configuration to your `vars.yml` file:

 ```yaml
 jitsi_disable_gravatar: true
 ```

-> [!WARNING]
-> This will result in third party request leaking data to the Gravatar Service (`gravatar.com`, unless configured otherwise).
-Besides metadata, the Matrix user_id and possibly the room ID (via `referrer` header) will be also sent to the third party.

 #### Control Etherpad's availability on Jitsi conferences